Angmar2722/Angmar2722.github.io/CTFwriteups/2021/inctf2021.md

 $$ ax \equiv 1\ (\text{mod}\ P) $$

 This congruence only holds if a and P are coprime (i.e. gcd(a, P) = 1).
-In our case, since P is prime the numbers are coprime hence the following equations can be derived (where `inv(k_1, P)` denotes the modular multiplicative inverse of k_1 with respect to P), found using a Crypto.Util.number package):
+In our case, since P is prime the numbers are coprime hence the following equations can be derived (where inv(k<sub>1</sub>, P) denotes the modular multiplicative inverse of k<sub>1</sub> with respect to P), found using a Crypto.Util.number package):

 $$ y \equiv (k_2 * inv(k_1, P) ) \ (\text{mod}\ P) $$

-Therefore r1 = y XOR PAD.
+Therefore r1 = y xor PAD.
 After recovering r1, similarly x can be found :

 $$ x \equiv (k_1 * inv(r1, P) ) \ (\text{mod}\ P) $$

-After recovering the original r2 as r2 = x ^^ PAD, the original 64 number list for `out1` has been found.
+After recovering the original r2 as r2 = x xor PAD, the original 64 number list for `out1` has been found.
 Now all that remains is joining the 64 numbers in hex into a single block and using the reconstructed `out1` as a key to decrypt the ciphertext.

 The Sage solve script :